rdfostrich/article-swj2020-cobra/content/evaluation.md

 for BEAR-A, this will first lead to the creation of a snapshot for version 5, the creation of a reverse delta chain for versions 0-4, and finally the creation of a forward delta chain for versions 6-9.
-In practise, this may not always be possible, which is why we report on the additional fix-up time during ingestion separately that would be required when ingestion in order (COBRA\*).
+In practice, this may not always be possible, which is why we report on the additional fix-up time during ingestion separately that would be required when ingesting in order (COBRA\*).

 To evaluate triple pattern query performance, we make use of the query sets provided by BEAR.
-BEAR-A provides 7 query sets containing around 100 triple patterns that are further divided into high result cardinality and low result cardinality.
+BEAR-A provides 7 query sets containing around 100 triple patterns that are further divided into high result cardinality and low result cardinality by the benchmark creators.
 BEAR-B provides two query sets that contain `?P?` and `?PO` queries.
 We evaluate these queries as VM queries for all version, DM queries between the first and all other versions and a VQ query.
 In order to minimize outliers, we replicate the queries five times and take the mean results.
 Furthermore, we perform a warm-up period before the first query of each triple pattern.
-Since neither OSTRICH nor COBRA support multiple snapshots for all query atoms, we limit our experiments to OSTRICH’s unidrectional storage layout and COBRA’s bidirectional storage layout with a single snapshot.
+Since neither OSTRICH nor COBRA support arbitrary numbers of snapshots, we limit our experiments to OSTRICH’s unidirectional storage layout and COBRA’s bidirectional storage layout with a single snapshot.

 ### Measurements
 {:#evaluation-results}